 The Trust’s long-term goals for the project are to:

-The Trust continues to pursue new projects to utilize Trust land to ensure continued growth and stability.
+The Trust continues to pursue new projects to utilize Trust land to ensure continued, and perpetual, growthand stability.

 Kepo‘okalani Interpretive Center